Former nicotine research monkeys now at primate sanctuary

 The Gainesville Sun reported Wednesday that the squirrel monkeys are now at the city's Jungle Friends Primate Sanctuary.
-The U.S. Food and Drug Administration suspended the nicotine addiction study last year after it learned four research monkeys had died.
+The U.S. Food and Drug Administration suspended the nicotine addiction study last year after learning that four research monkeys had died.

 FDA commissioner Scott Gottlieb said in January that the study didn't meet agency standards and would be stopped.
-The monkeys and $1 million for their care were then sent to Jungle Friends.
+The monkeys were sent, with $1 million for their care, to Jungle Friends.

 The monkeys arrived in November and are now slowly being introduced to different foods, materials and experiences.
 They're set to move in the spring to large outdoor enclosures that mimic their natural habitat.